tidvn/tidvn/README.md

 # Hi there, I'm Phung Tien Dung👋

-- 🔭 I’m a student at a university in Hanoi
+- 🍁 I’m a student at a university in Hanoi
 - 🌱 I’m currently learning everything
-- 📫 How to reach me: Facebook
+- 🔭 I want to be a programmer

 ## Some Skill